-CPC Authorities asked Airbnb to improve its presentation of prices in order to ensure that, whenever properties are offered, the consumer is provided with the total price inclusive of all the applicable mandatory charges and fees (or, when it is not possible to calculate the final price in advance, the manner in which the price will be calculated and the fact that charges and fees may be applicable).
-Moreover, they asked the company to improve the fairness of its terms of services and to distinguish professional traders from private peer hosts.
+Following the joint action of the CPC Authorities, Airbnb improved its presentation of prices in order to ensure that, whenever properties are offered, the consumer is provided with the total price inclusive of all the applicable mandatory charges and fees.
+Moreover, the company agreed to improve the fairness of its terms of services and to distinguish professional traders from private peer hosts

 Following the Dieselgate scandal, the CPC authorities sent a letter to the Volkswagen Group, on 7 September 2017, urging the group swiftly repair all affected cars.
 In December 2017, Volkswagen committed to continue to offer free-of-charge repairs in 2018.
 In July 2018, the European Commission and national consumer authorities published their conclusions on the 8.5 million car recalls made in the Union by the Volkswagen group after the Dieselgate.
 Authorities welcome the VW Group’s effort to build trust in the recall and the significant improvement in the information provided to consumers.
 The rate of repair is now reaching 80% and the Group committed to continue the free of charge update until the end of 2020.
 The Commission and consumer authorities, however, regretted that the company could not give a full and clear guarantee in case of problems after the repair.